TO THE MEMBERS OF KAPSTON SERVICES LIMITED

-We have audited the accompanying financial statements of KAPSTON SERVICES LIMITED ("the Company"), which comprise the Balance Sheet as at 31 March 2023, the Statement of Profit and Loss (including other comprehensive income), the statement of changes in equity and the Statement of Cash Flows for the year ended on that date, and a summary of the significant accounting policies and other explanatory information.
+We have audited the accompanying Standalone financial statements of KAPSTON SERVICES LIMITED ("the Company"), for the which comprise the Balance Sheet as at 31 March 2025, the Statement of Profit and Loss (including other comprehensive income), the statement of changes in equity and the Statement of Cash Flows for the year ended on that date, and a summary of the material accounting policies and other explanatory information.

 Basis for Opinion